emacsmirror/dwin/README.md

 methods can be called via `dwin-call`.
 The proxy has to be created once before use, e.g., during emacs initialization, using `dwin-setup`.
 Currently two proxies are implemented:

 1. a generic proxy for X11 window managers using [xdotool](https://github.com/jordansissel/xdotool), and
-2. a proxy for KDE on X11 or Wayland
+2. a proxy for KDE on X11 or Wayland.

 It should be possible to implement further ones.

 The generic X11 proxy uses